-The County Council will consider first all those applications received by the published deadline of midnight on 31 October 2023.
-Notifications to parents offering a secondary school place will be sent by the County Council on 1 March 2024.
+The County Council will consider first all those applications received by the published deadline of midnight on 31 October 2024.
+Notifications to parents offering a secondary school place will be sent by the County Council on 3 March 2025.

-Applications made after the deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside ontime applications.
+Applications made after the deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.

 For the normal admission round, all preferences will be considered simultaneously and ranked in accordance with the admission criteria.
-If more than one school can offer a place, the parent's highest stated available preference will be allocated.

-Pupils with an Education, Health and Care Plan
+Pupils with an Education, Health and Care Plan (EHCP)

-Any child with an Education, Health and Care Plan naming The Henry Cort Community School will be admitted.
+Any child with an EHCP where the Special Educational Needs service has named The Henry Cort Community School will be admitted.
 Where possible such children will be admitted within the PAN.